 - You may send a check to our offices at: The Policy Circle, c/o Jennifer Richardson, 101 W. Ohio Street, Suite 1350, Indianapolis IN 46204

-Is a circle a chapter?
+Is a Circle a Chapter?

 No. Circles are not chapters, they are just a discussion group without a formal structure.
 The Policy Circle recognizes that women have a mind of their own.
-They are free learn about the issues and decide for themselves how to engage.
+They are free to learn about the issues and decide for themselves how to engage.

 Other organizations like The League of Women voters in your area is a Chapter that is structured as a 501(c)4 and a 501(c)3.
 The (c)3 focuses on voter registration and educational initiatives.
 The (c)4 can spend money on local issue advocacy like a referendum to raise property taxes for schools and they can also invest in Political Action Committees to advocate and lobby for local bills or issues.
 At the National level, the League of Women Voters D.C. office defines the policy positions for the organizations and distributes them to local League of Women Voters chapters which then communicate those positions to its local members and local community at large.